 Second year History student Charles Stevens has a strong interest in the famous Silk Road, which refers to historic economic links between China, the Eastern Mediterranean and, ultimately, the world.
-Mr Stevens recently founded a project, The New Silk Road, which will investigate various proposals and promises of the new Belt Road Initiative.
-This project will involve an epic 10,000-mile journey which will see himself and two friends travel through around 18 countries over approximately 45 days in the summer of 2018.
+Mr Stevens recently founded a project, The New Silk Road, which will explore the various proposals and promises of the new Belt Road Initiative.
+This project will involve an epic 10,000-mile journey which will see himself and two friends travel through around 18 countries over approximately 60 days in the summer of 2018.
 The group hope to discover more about what the Belt Road Initiative policies really involve, and the potential global and long-term benefits and ramifications.

 The Saint spoke to Mr Stevens about how the project came about, and what he hopes to achieve.